 Oracle CASE Expression

-Summary: in this tutorial, you will learn how to use the Oracle CASE expression to add if-else logic to the SQL statements.
+Summary: In this tutorial, you’ll learn how to use the Oracle CASE expression to add if-else logic to SQL statements.

-Oracle CASE expression allows you to add if-else logic to SQL statements without having to call a procedure.
+Oracle CASE expression allows you to add if-else logic to SQL statements without calling a procedure.
 The CASE expression evaluates a list of conditions and returns one of the multiple possible results.

 The simple CASE expression matches an expression to a list of simple expressions to determine the result.